How to Look More Natural in Family Portraits

 These sessions allow me to capture your family interactions during the in-between moments, the routines of your everyday, that wouldn't normally be considered worthy of a photo shoot but get much closer to portraying the realness and essence of your life than your entire family dressed and posed perfectly, smiling at the camera.

-The unposed nature of a day in the life session results in images that couldn’t be captured in a traditional portrait session: a family having a dance party at home, a mother giving her kids a bath, a father entertaining his kids in a subway car.
+The unposed nature of a day in the life session results in images that couldn’t be captured in a traditional session: a family having a dance party at home, a mother giving her kids a bath, a father entertaining his kids in a subway car.

 If you schedule a Day in the Life session once a year or every 2-3 years you will create an invaluable collection of the stages of your family life over time.

+A Day in the Life session lends itself to the kind of images that some psychologists are using to help their patients.
 David Krauss, a licensed psychologist who uses people's photography and family albums to assist in mental health therapy said, "I think it is really important to show a family as a family unit.
 It is so helpful for children to see themselves as a valued and important part of a family unit.
 A photographer's job is to create and make the image look like a safe holding space for kids where they are safe and protected.
 Kids get it on a really simple level."

 How long is a Day in the Life session?